Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 }

-Configure .npmrc to auto-install fallbacks while maintaining strict graph validation.
+Configure .npmrc to auto-install fallbacks while keeping strict graph validation.

 auto-install-peers=true